dottspina/dtsh/README.rst

    └──  analog-connector ADC channels exposed on Arduino Uno (R3) headers…

-This software was created as a Proof of Concept for a simple tool that could assist newcomers to Zephyr in understanding what a devicetree is, and how bindings describe and constrain its content.
+This software was created as a Proof of Concept for a:

+- simple tool that could assist newcomers to Zephyr in understanding what a devicetree is, and how bindings describe and constrain its content
+- an on hand DTS file viewer